pandas-dev/pandas/doc/source/contributing_docstring.rst

 ~~~~~~~~~~~~~

 Docstrings must be defined with three double-quotes.
 No blank lines should be
 left before or after the docstring.
-The text starts immediately after the
+The text starts in the next line after the
-opening quotes (not in the next line).
+opening quotes.
 The closing quotes have their own line
 (meaning that they are not at the end of the last sentence).

 **Good:**